—- Eyewitness account —-

 US EMBASSY

-Marine sentries (170 in flak jackets, helmets and bayoneted M-16s, constantly scanned and cherry-picked Press credentials and foreign Passports, all in life-and-death urgency.)
+Marine sentries (170 in flak jackets, helmets and bayoneted M-16s, constantly scanned and cherry-picked press credentials and foreign passports, all in life-and-death urgency.)

 What could we hope to bring in two minutes.!

 Reality hit us like a brick.
-Cold-sweated!
+Cold-sweated in 105-degree weather.

 Third hurdle!